 - 1. The candidate, the chair of the department peer review committee, department chair, and the appropriate administrator are responsible to assure that the procedures and established timelines are followed. - All deliberations of consultative bodies on individual personnel cases shall be conducted in executive session and remain confidential as provided by law.
-Violations of this confidentiality are considered to be unprofessional conduct and may be grounds for disciplinary action. - 3.
-All peer review committees designated to make recommendations in this process must be ELECTED.
+Violations of this confidentiality are considered to be unprofessional conduct and may be grounds for disciplinary action. - All peer review committees designated to make recommendations in this process must be ELECTED.
 Vacancies can only be filled by election.
 Substitution of elected members by proxies is prohibited. - 4.
-The candidate has the responsibility to place materials in the PAF, which provide documentation regarding individual achievement addressing the criteria (above) relevant to the candidate's specific work assignment.
-In addition, the candidate is responsible for providing an updated CV and a letter of application. - 5.
+The candidate has the responsibility to place materials in the PAF OPF, which provide documentation regarding individual achievement in each of the categories to be reviewed addressing the criteria (above) the candidate's specific work assignment.
+In addition, the responsible for providing an updated vita CV and a letter of relevant to candidate is application.

 At all levels of review, before recommendations are forwarded to a subsequent review level, the candidate shall be given a copy of the recommendation five (5) days prior to these materials being placed in the PAF.
-The candidate may, at his/her discretion, request a meeting with the person or group making the recommendation within five (5) days of this notification.
-Such a meeting must take place within ten (10) days of this request.
-However, a faculty member's right to submit a written rebuttal must be executed within the ten (10) day period stipulated by the Unit 3 Collective Bargaining Agreement.
-A copy of the response or rebuttal statement shall accompany the PAF and also be sent to all previous levels of review.
-This provision shall not require that evaluation timelines be extended. - 6.
-At either level of review, but prior to the final decision, applicants for range elevation may withdraw without prejudice from consideration. - 7.
-The recommendation, and the reasons and all rebuttals and responses, if any, shall become part of the PAF. - 8.
-An applicant for range elevation may have access only to his/her own Personnel Action File.
+The candidate faculty member may, at his/her discretion, request a meeting with the recommendation within five (5 must take place within ten faculty member's right to submit the ten (10) day period Bargaining Agreement.
+A copy of the statement shall accompany the PAF and also be levels of review.
+This provision shall not require that timelines be extended.